M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation: Implementation Details

-\textbf{Dataset Split.} To validate the fidelity and controllability of the generated 3D layouts, we randomly split the M3DLayout dataset into 12062 layouts for training and 3018 layouts for validation.
-For ablation studies, models were trained on three independent datasets with corresponding splits (training/validation): 4603/1151 for 3DFront, 1347/337 for Matterport, and 6112/1530 for Inf3DLayout, respectively.
-Regarding the testing, the same set of text prompts ($500\times3$), generated by GPT-4o and restricted to the bedroom, dining room, and living room, is used in all experiments to ensure fairness.
+Our experiments are conducted on a subset of the M3DLayout dataset containing 15,080 scenes.
+This subset is randomly divided into 12,062 layouts for training and 3,018 layouts for validation.
+For the ablation studies in Table~\ref{tab:ablation}, models are additionally trained on three independent datasets with the following splits (training/validation): 4,603/1,151 for 3D-FRONT, 1,347/337 for Matterport3D, and 6,112/1,530 for Inf3DLayout.
+For all evaluations, and to ensure a fair comparison with prior work, we do \emph{not} use the scene description texts provided in M3DLayout.
+Instead, we generate 500 scene descriptions each for \emph{bedroom}, \emph{dining room}, and \emph{living room} using GPT-4o, resulting in a total of 1,500 test descriptions.
+This unified test set is used across all experiments for fairness.

-\textbf{Implementation Details.} The model is trained for 30k epochs using AdamW optimizer with a learning rate of $2 \times 10^{-4}$ and linear noise schedule.